camptocamp/odoo-project-tools/README.md

 Go to the root of your project and follow the steps below:

-1. Run sync from Vincent's fork of odoo-template
+1. Make a copy of your local docker-compose.override.yml file:

     ```
-    invoke project.sync --fork vrenaville/odoo-template --version mig_to_core
+    mv docker-compose.override.yml docker-compose.override.yml.bak
     ```

-2. Initialize the project at v1
+2. Run sync from Vincent's fork of odoo-template

     ```
+    invoke project.sync --version mig_to_core
+    ```

+3. Initialize the project at v1

+    ```
     PROJ_TMPL_VER=1 otools-project init
     ```

-3. Stage new files and commit
+4. Stage new files and commit

     ```
     git add .